liangshuche/web-final/README.md

-# Web Programming HW5: React Blog App
+# Web Programming Final: React Food Ordering App

 <br>
-A Blog App powered by React, React-router and Socket.IO with an Express backend server.
+A food-ordering webpage powered by React, React-router with an Express backend server.
+Supporting Chatbot and Online Messenger.
 <br>
 Using MongoDB as Database.
 <br>

 ## Usage